vanbrayne/rest-asynchronous-request-response/README.md

 ## Solution

-I have created an ASP.NET Core middleware that detects the `respond-async` preference and then enqueues the request for later execution and returns a `202 Accepted` response to the calling client.
+I have created an ASP.NET Core middleware, `MaybeRunAsynchronously`, that detects if there is a `respond-async` preference in the HTTP headers.
+If so, it will enqueue the request for later execution and immediately returns a `202 Accepted` response to the calling client.
 That response contains the URL where the client can poll for the final response.
-A background thread executes the requests one-by-one and stores the response in a data dictionary.
+A background thread evenutally executes the request and then stores the response in a data dictionary to be fetched later by the client.

 ## How to use